Head of Engineering

 Witney, Oxfordshire

 We reward our people, you’ll have good benefits, a competitive salary, ongoing training, development, and an opportunity to develop your career.
 Working hours are 40 to 46 hours per week, finishing at 12 noon each Friday.
-All hours over 40 are paid at 1.5 times.
+All hours over 40 are paid at 1.5 times with potential for further overtime.

 Our people have made us great.
 Their knowledge, ideas, commitment and energy over the last 50 years has helped to create a successful business.